i30817/rhdndat/README.rst

 <https://github.com/i30817/rhdndat>`_.

 The project can be installed on recent linux machines with pip3 by installing latest master from [github]_ but you'll have to provide your own xdelta executable in path (or current dir) for rhdndat-rn.
-In windows, you'll also want to check the option to “Add Python to PATH” when installing python, to be able to execute the script from any path of the cmd line.

 .. [github] ``pip3 install --user https://github.com/i30817/rhdndat/archive/master.zip``

 ..
 [1] `scroll down and click 'prepare' to get a collection of .DAT files <https://datomatic.no-intro.org/index.php?page=download&s=64&op=daily>`_.

-rhdndat may fail to execute if your OS doesn't add the pip3 install dir ``~/.local/bin`` - in linux - to the path
+rhdndat may fail to execute if your OS doesn't add the pip3 install dir ``~/.local/bin`` - in linux - to the path.
+In windows, you'll want to check the option to “Add Python to PATH” when installing python, to be able to execute the script from any path of the cmd line.

 Credits
 ---------